fsvreddit/toolbox-pruner/README.md

 This app can also be used to monitor free space on your Toolbox wiki page.
 If enabled, checks are made once a day at 01:00 UTC, and will create a Mod Discussion in modmail if the free space is under the threshold configured.

-Once an alert has been sent, further alerts will not be sent again until the space free is above the alerting threshold again.
+Once an alert has been sent, further alerts will not be sent again for a week until the space free is above the alerting threshold again.
 Alerts will also not be sent if a notes prune job is currently in progress.

 Monitoring is disabled by default, because if the mod team are installing the app to do a one-off cleanup it may not be desirable to have this running.